ian-pan/ian-pan.github.io/index.md

 Ph.D. in Real Estate, National University of Singapore, 2022

-B.A. in Management & B.A. in Economics (Double Degree), Renmin University of China, 2017
+B.A. in Economics (Double Degree), Renmin University of China, 2017

+B.A. in Management, Renmin University of China, 2017

 ### Research Interests